-In a world of specialization, mental models are the most powerful argument for adopting a more multidisciplinary approach.
-The concept behind mental models is that broad exposure to a range of subjects enables you to leverage the most useful knowledge from each, so you’re able to make better decisions.
+In a world of specialization, mental models are the most powerful argument for adopting a multidisciplinary approach.
+The concept behind mental models is that broad exposure to a range of subjects enables you to leverage the most useful knowledge from each and make better decisions.

 When you position yourself at the intersection of multiple disciplines, you develop the ability to connect seemingly unrelated dots in a way that the vast majority are otherwise incapable of discovering.
 It’s here where true creativity and the most innovative solutions are found.